Rachid Belkacem

 Belkacem was released provisionally in March 2006, because the public prosecutor deemed an eventual conviction for membership of a terrorist organisation highly unlikely.
 In April he was acquitted of the illegal possession of a firearm.

 In July 2006, Belkacem was found dead in his house in Zierikzee.
 Friends and family claimed he was poisoned.
 Police investigated the circumstances of his death.

-In August 2008, Belkacem's mother was remarried to his then significant other.